-Roth Original Grand Cru®: Made in giant copper vats and aged for four months, Roth’s Grand Cru combines balances robust taste with light floral notes for one incredible alpine-style cheese.
+Roth Original Grand Cru®: Made in giant copper vats and aged for four months, Roth’s Grand Cru balances robust taste with light floral notes for one incredible alpine-style cheese.

 Recipe Tip: Our recipe uses Lacinato Kale.
 Lacinato kale is also known as black, dinosaur, or Tuscan kale.
 In a pinch, you can substitute curly kale as well.

 Get the recipe for our Kale Gratin Stuffed Squash.